Music

 MUS-309X: Audio Production

 This course provides a hands-on introduction to the world of modern multi-track recording.
-Students will gain experience with the equipment and techniques fundamental to audio engineering and music and spoken word production, including recording consoles, microphones, outboard processing equipment and Avid Pro Tools; the industry standard digital audio workstation.
+Students will gain experience with the equipment and techniques fundamental to audio engineering and music and spoken word production, including recording consoles, microphones, outboard processing equipment and Avid Pro Tools - the industry standard digital audio workstation.
 Participants will engage in a variety of projects which demonstrate the breadth of activity of an audio engineer.
 These include engaging in a series of real-world sessions with musicians.
 Through these sessions, the techniques of recording, editing, mixing, and mastering audio will be put into practice.
 FILA general education: experiential learning.

 MUS-320: Basic Conducting